 Taps and Showerheads

-One of the easiest ways to add an element of high-end luxury to a bathroom is to install new bath taps and a designer-esque showerhead.
+One of the easiest ways to add an element of high-end luxury to a bathroom is to install new bathroom taps and a designer-esque showerhead.
 Having cheap fixtures and fittings can really ruin the sense of an opulent environment.
 Investing in elegant faucets with unusual designs can give a bespoke, personalised feel.
 Even if you have to reduce the budget elsewhere, consider fitting a circular ‘rainwater’ showerhead along with gold or silver taps for the bath and the basin.
 You’ll marvel at how the bathroom is suddenly transformed with these simple additions.

 Lighting is a key component in any space but particularly within the bathroom, which may have little natural light.
 Most bathrooms tend to have frosted glass and minimal windows for privacy purposes which means you’ll have to work a little harder create sufficient light and an even illumination.
 Dispose of fluorescent tube lights which can be too harsh and clinical in smaller spaces and invest in spotlights or downlights on the ceiling and on the underside of cupboards.
 A few strategically placed scented candles beside the bath can be incredibly relaxing and add a spa feel.